Acclimatisation society: Australia and New Zealand

-The appeal of acclimatisation societies in colonies, particularly Australia and New Zealand, was the belief that the local fauna was in some way deficient or impoverished.
+The appeal of acclimatisation societies in the British settler colonies, particularly Australia and New Zealand, was the belief that the addition of European species would improve the natural environments.
 There was also an element of nostalgia in the desire of European colonists to see familiar species.
-An Australian settler, J. Martin, complained in 1830 that the "trees retained their leaves and shed their bark instead, the swans were black, the eagles white, the bees were stingless, some mammals had pockets, others laid eggs, it was warmest on the hills..."
-It was there that the desire to make the land feel more like England was strongest.
+At the time, the acclimatisation societies did not see themselves as opposed to the conservation of native species.
+In fact, acclimitisation societies often advocated for protection of native game, just as conservation groups likewise supported protections for many introduced species.

 The Acclimatisation Society of Victoria was established in 1861.
 Speaking to the Society, George Bennett pointed out how it was important to have such an organisation, citing the example of the Earl of Knowsley, who had been conducting successful experiments in private, the results of which had been lost with his death.
 A major proponent of importing and exporting trees and plants was Ferdinand von Mueller.
 Introductions of commercially valuable species or game species were also made.
 In some instances, the results were disastrous, such as the economic and ecological disaster of introducing rabbits to Australia or possums to New Zealand.
 The dire effects were rapidly felt and a Rabbit Nuisance Act was passed in New Zealand in 1876.
 To make matters worse, there was a suggestion that weasels and stoats should be imported to control the rabbits.
-Despite warnings from Alfred Newton and others, the predators were introduced, and Herbert Guthrie-Smith declared it as an "attempt to correct a blunder by a crime."
+Despite warnings from Alfred Newton and others, the predators were introduced, which Herbert Guthrie-Smith described as an "attempt to correct a blunder by a crime."

 In 1893, T. S. Palmer of California wrote about the dangers of animal introduction.
 In 1906, the editors of the Avicultural Magazine were decidedly against the idea of bird introductions.
 The emergence of the field of ecology transformed expert and public opinion on introductions and gave way to new rules.
 Quarantine regulations began to be set up instead.
 Beginning in New Zealand, some of the acclimatisation societies transformed themselves into fish and game organisations.

-In the United States
+United States

 Introduction of the Nile hippopotamus to the United States on a massive scale was proposed by Louisiana Representative Robert F. Broussard on March 24, 1910.
 The purpose was supposed to increase the American production and accessibility of meat, as well as to combat the spread of another previously introduced invasive species, the water hyacinth.
 The hippos were supposed to feast on water hyacinth and then be slaughtered for meat by ranchers.
 Broussard did not mention or wasn't aware of how dangerous Nile hippos are, as they kill around 500 people a year.
 Additionally, water hyacinth isn't seen as an attractive meal by herbivores, having a body composed in 95% of water and very little nutrition.
 The plan did not come to fruition.
 Other animals were also suggested for introduction, such as rhinoceroses or antelopes.
 Others who supported the introduction of hippopotamuses were Fritz Duquesne and William Newton Irwin.